rsm-jeg031/Hackathon-2023-Team-3dPy/README.md

 **Notes:** *We didn't have funds to pay larger social medial sites thousands of dollars for a developer account to use their APIs, so we only went back 1 calendar year, to not scrape too much of their data.
 We wanted to respect their data collection, while still being able to enjoy the challenge of a good ol' Hackathon.*

 *We also batched the requests to not overload any services... we're nice like that.
 Plus, we are only talking about > 100 mbs of data, so it's not like we are scraping the entire internet.* 😉

-## Repository Structure 📁

-- `Data`: Contains the raw data pulls and processed datasets.
-- `Scripts`: Includes all scripts used for data scraping and processing.
-- `Documentation`: Provides detailed documentation of the methodologies and tools used.
-- `Visualizations`: Contains interactive visualizations created using D3.js.

 ## Libraries and Tools Used 📚 🧰